Kim Kardashian Slips Into Sexy Versace Dress For Sister Kourtney’s Lavish Birthday Bash

 It may have been her sister’s birthday party, but Kim Kardashian made sure to also turn heads at the star-studded event on Thursday night.

-The 38-year-old looked incredibly sexy in a daring vintage Versa mini-dress, which allowed her to flaunt her hourglass figure and world-famous curves.
-She took to her Instagram stories to share photos of her ensemble, with the sparkly number also offering a peek at her ample cleavage.
-Kim completed her look with black strappy sandals, and she wore her long raven locks in a loose, wavy style, with a center part, as they cascaded down her back.
-The reality TV star also wore a full face of makeup for the occasion, including a dark cat-eye liner and some nude lipstick shade on her pouty lips.
+The 38-year-old looked incredibly sexy in a daring vintage Versace mini-dress, one which allowed her to flaunt her hourglass figure and world-famous curves.
+She took to her Instagram Stories to share photos of her ensemble, with the sparkling number also offering a peek at her ample cleavage.
+Kim completed her look with strappy black sandals, and she wore her long raven locks in a loose, wavy style — with a center part — as they cascaded down her back.
+The reality TV star also wore a full face of makeup for the occasion, including a dark cat-eye liner and some nude lipstick.

-Later in the night, she posted pictures of the original dress being worn on the runway in 1997, adding, “I’m going to start posting the inspo pics so I always give props to where I got to looks from. @versace runway 1997”
+Later in the night, she posted pictures of the original dress being worn on the runway in 1997, adding, “I’m going to start posting the inspo pics so I always give props to where I got to [sic] looks from. @versace runway 1997”

-Kim certainly pleased her social media followers when she posted videos of herself and longtime bestie, Paris Hilton, who was also her former boss once.
+Kim certainly pleased her social media followers when she posted videos of herself and longtime bestie, Paris Hilton, who is also her former boss.
 The two friends looked equally stunning in all-black outfits, with Paris at one point rocking a pair of dark sunglasses as they danced together and posed for the camera.
-In the early 2000s, she was Kim’s boss, as the Keeping Up With The Kardashians star served as her “unofficial assistant,” according to The Daily Mail.
-However, she has previously said that, despite carrying assistant-related tasks for the heiress, that was not her job title.
+In the early 2000s, Paris was Kim’s boss, as the Keeping Up with The Kardashians star served as her “unofficial assistant,” according to The Daily Mail.
+However, Kim has previously said that — despite carrying out various tasks for the heiress — this was not her job title.

 “I would work with Paris, and I would love to organize and clean out their closets and… shop for her.
 That was my job.
 But people will say ‘assistant.’
-They always have it wrong,” she said during an appearance on Watch What Happens Live With Andy Cohen back in May 2017.
+They always have it wrong,” she said during an appearance on Watch What Happens Live back in May of 2017.

 View this post on Instagram